This feature requires a paid plan on Vimeo.

 - Impressions: How many times the contact form screen was displayed

 - Submissions: How many times an email address was submitted

-- Rate: The number of submissions divided by the number of impression
+- Rate: The number of submissions divided by the number of impressions

 - Impressions: How many times all cards on your video that included a link were displayed

-- Clicks: How many times were any of the cards on your video that included a link were clicked
+- Clicks: How many times any of the cards on your video that included a link were clicked

 - Rate: Number of clicks divided by the number of impressions

 - Impressions: How many times the CTA end screen was displayed

-- Clicks: How many times one of the links in your CTA end screen was clicked, with a breakdown of clicks for the primary button and the secondary link
+- Clicks: How many times one of the links in your CTA end screen was clicked, with a breakdown of clicks for the primary button and secondary link

 - Rate: All clicks divided by impressions